Topic: Analysis of Ecological Momentary Assessment Data Using Multilevel Modeling and Time-Varying Effect Modeling

-Participants are strongly encouraged to bring a laptop so that they can conduct the computer exercises and analyze their own data.
-To conduct analyses at the workshop, SAS Version 9 for Windows must be installed on the laptop prior to arrival.
-In addition, approximately one week prior to the workshop participants will be sent an email requesting that they download the TVEM SAS macro suite.
-Participants must verify that any data use agreements permit them to bring their own data to the workshop.
-Simulated data will be made available to those who do not bring their own data.
+Participants were strongly encouraged to bring a laptop so that they can conduct the computer exercises and analyze their own data.
+To conduct analyses at the workshop, SAS Version 9 for Windows needed to be installed on the laptop prior to arrival.
+In addition, approximately one week prior to the workshop participants were sent an email requesting that they download the TVEM SAS macro suite.
+Participants needed to verify that any data use agreements permited them to bring their own data to the workshop.
+Simulated data was made available to those who do not bring their own data.

 — Conceptual introduction to multilevel modeling (MLM) and time-varying effect modeling (TVEM)

 — Two-level MLM for daily diary and ecological momentary assessment (EMA) data

 — Extension to three-level MLM for EMA data

 — TVEM for EMA data: overview and applications (time of day, time relative to event, time since treatment) — Analyses using participants’ own data, presenters available for consultation